 Published August 15 2006

 Want to interpret protein and DNA structures but have no background in structural biology?
 Need to make publication-quality figures of protein structures and molecular animations for your seminars?
 This is a hands-on nanocourse for you.
 We will introduce you to SBGrid Suite – a complete applications environment for structural biology.
 After learning basic UNIX commands and an introduction to the RCSB Protein Data Bank file formats you will scrutinize the structure of clathrin coats, 7.7 MDa hexagonal barrel particles.
 We will visualize macromolecular properties including side-chain interactions, electrostatic potential, hydrophobicity and solvent accessible area, as well as perform secondary structure identification and structure quality verification.
-You will also learn how to transform coordinates, assemble biological units using symmetry …
+You will also learn how to transform coordinates, …